15 Office Decor Ideas to Supercharge Your Workspace

 6. Take advantage of your view

-Many offices have a great view but they fail to capitalize on it.
+Many offices have a great view, but they fail to capitalize on it.
 Even if yours doesn’t, it’s still important to highlight it.
-If employees have visual access to the outdoors, they’re more likely to stay productive and happy to work throughout the day.
+While management often has an office with a view, the typical employee is usually designated to a cubicle.
+Seeing the same four walls for eight hours a day can lead to depression and impact productivity.
+But if employees have visual access to the outdoors, they’re more likely to stay productive and happy to work throughout the day.

 7. Provide individual and group work areas (different needs etc)